UWE-Ruby/week-06-sinatra/README.md

       ...
     end

-In our example we use rack-test to simulate, or mock, a GET request against the server.
+In the spec file's examples we use rack-test to simulate, or mock, a GET request against the server.
 **Note:** the `get` method used here is from rack-test, not sinatra!

       get "/"